 “Then Jesus approached and said to them, “All power in heaven and on earth has been given to me.
 Go, therefore, and make disciples of all nations, baptising (immersing) them in the name of the Father, and of the Son, and of the Holy Spirit, teaching them to observe all that I have commanded you.
 And behold, I am with you always, until the end of the age.” (end of Mt, and is as well the summary of Mt 5-7)

 It is of the utmost importance, then, not to forget that “baptising” and “teaching to observe” are in fact one thing, and that they mirror each other.

 One last thing

 A very early tradition, found in St Irenaeus (130-202), says that the Hands of the Father are the Son and the Holy Spirit.
 (St Irenaeus is the disciple of the disciple of St John the Evangelist.)
 Now, imagine the Father holding you, as a little baby with His Hands (the Son, and the Holy Spirit), immersing you, and always holding you.

-So, when we say the Our Father, we say it in this position shown above.
+So, when we say the Our Father, we say it in the position shown above.
 The Father is holding us – his little children – with His First Hand: the Son, and with His Second Hand: the Holy Spirit.
-We are Facing Him.
+We are Face to face.

 Hope that helps not only your neurones but your “taste buds” as well.
-Let us taste the Trinity: get your swimming trunks (Mt 5-7) and jump in the Triune Well.
+Let us taste the Trinity: get your swimming trunks (Mt.
+5-7) and jump into the Triune Well.

 Note: “Dogmata” for the Greek Philosophers was like advice, a great piece of wisdom to be put into practice, a short sentence, to reflect and ponder on, put into practice until it becomes part of us.
-The 3 dogmata (the Son, the Father and the Holy Spirit) are indeed to be put into practice, by living Mt 5, 6 and 7.
+The three dogmata (the Son, the Father and the Holy Spirit) are indeed to be put into practice, by living Mt.
+5, 6 and 7.